Aman-1313/7873300_A2_resume.github.io/README.md

 <https://github.com/Aman-1313/Aman-1313.github.io/>
 ```
 Both of the code-blocks above provide the exact same result but Markdown is clearly more *Readable* and *Efficient* compared to HTML.
 This difference becomes even more evident when working on large projects.

-# to do 2 & 3
+>**Related Steps:**
+- Choose a lightweight markup language.
+For this assignment we will use a _Markdown_ format to write our resume.
+- Choose a Markdown editor of your choice, some example include [StackEdit](https://stackedit.io), [Atom](https://atom.io), [Dillinger](https://dillinger.io).
+- Write your resume using the chosen Markdown editor.
+- Save your file with a .md extension.

 #### 2. Format a document with a static site generator:
 - Static sites are a fast, simple, and secure source of creating technical documention.
 - Using Lightweight Markup *Content* and a *Theme*(HTML, CSS) __static site generators__ can help add complex functionalities to our documentation website.

 #### 3. Host documents on a Distributed Version Control System:
 -  Distributed Version Control Systems can be used to host static websites.

-### Practical Steps:
-Now that we have talked about key principles of hosting a static website, it is time to learn the practical steps to host an online Resume.
-These steps include:
--

-### More Resources
+## More Resources
 https://www.markdownguide.org/getting-started
 https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS
 https://docs.github.com/en/pages